RyanKastl/DeviceTracker/README.md

 6. You may need to port forward your server port to your server machine.
 7. Finally go to your web server ip address, login, and you're set!

+### Credits
+This project has been developed for CS460 taught by Professor Bambenek at the University of Illinois Urbana-Champaign.
+**Developers**
+- Ryan Kastl
+- Sameer Jain
+- Nick Tuczak
+- Liam Griffin

 # Alternate Description
 # WatchYourBack2.0